jmiramont/mcsm-benchs/paper.md

 Time-frequency (TF) representations are natural encodings of non-stationary time series, also termed signals, helping to discern patterns that reveal their time-varying frequency structure [@flandrin1998time].
 The model one usually has in mind, when discussing TF representations is a so-called multi-component signal (MCS), where the latter is thought to be the sum of several components of individual interest.

-MCS processing is an area with a long history which, however, remains a field of methodological innovation [@bardenet2018zeros; @colominas2020fully; @kreme2020filtering; @bardenet2021time; @legros2022instantaneous; @legros2022time; @ghosh2022signal; @pascal2022covariant; @pascalfamille].
-In such a context, systematically comparing existing methods while keeping a record of how they performed on a predefined set of representative problems, i.e. benchmarking, can shed light on novel avenues of research and set clear baselines for new approaches.
-This is a widely adopted strategy in neighboring fields such as optimization [@bartz2020benchmarking; @hansen2021coco; @benchopt] and machine learning [@mattson2020mlperf], yet there are no benchmarking tools for MCS processing.
 `mcsm-benchs` is an open-source Python library for creating reproducible benchmarks of methods that aim at extracting information from MCSs.

 `Benchmark` objects can be created by simply passing a series of simulation parameters, a dictionary of methods and a set of performance metrics, while a `SignalBank` instance can be used to standardize comparisons across benchmarks.
 The `SignalBank` class can synthesize several MCSs as objects from a custom `Signal` class that behave like regular arrays in Python but also contain information about the components.